p3l6/blog/about/now.md

 ## Family

-I'm living in Apex, NC with my wife, our children (3yr and 6mo), and our dog.
+I'm living in Apex, NC with my wife, our children (ages three and one), and our dog.

 We believe in Jesus and attend a local presbyterian church.